 Indefinite Leave to Remain (ILR) allows you to also sponsor relatives to join you in the UK.
-It is considered one of the best routes to UK Nationality if you do not have a direct claim to Citizenship through your ancestry.
+It is considered one of the best routes to UK British nationality if you do not have a direct claim to citizenship through your ancestry.

 The process of applying for indefinite leave to remain